mjbn000/applied-QC-group-1/README.md

 Folders:

-nsl-kdd - The original dataset, provided as reference scripts - All Python code written for the project data    - Contains the reduced dataset as well as evaluation results
+nsl-kdd: The original dataset, provided as reference
+scripts: All Python code written for the project
+data: Contains the reduced dataset as well as evaluation results